where i’ve been the past two weeks

 But, I believe that while “the moral arc of the universe is long, it bends towards justice.”

-And brave people around the world, and in Zambia, at at amazing places like Energy of Hope are a huge part of that effort.
+And brave people around the world, and in Zambia, at at amazing places like this orphanage are a huge part of that effort.
 My friend, Amanda, is definitely one of those leading the way, with incredible strength, courage, and humility all the way.

 The musician in me also had a blast – literally!!!
 Oh my goodness.
 Most of you know that I am a worship-leader-turned-music-teacher for a living, so am used to spending my workdays surrounded by music.
-But there was literally music at Energy of Hope day and night.
+But there was literally music at the orphanage day and night.
 We would wake up in the morning to the children and staff singing song after song as they did their morning chores and bathed all of the little ones.
 And then the days would be filled with random sing-a-longs to albums cranked up on the stereo, a few fun music lessons that I was privileged to teach, tug after tug on our shirts from kids asking if they could sing (or teach!) us another song, and of course, some indescribably crazy and fun drum circles and dance parties on the porch at night.
-(We taught them Florence & The Machine’s “Shake It Out” song, which of course became the chorus everyone sang a zillion times throughout the week!
-Check out the video below.)
+(We taught them Florence & The Machine’s “Shake It Out” song, which of course became the chorus everyone sang a zillion times throughout the week!)

 And of course, there were also plenty of good times shared in the kitchen.
 We could tell endless stories of hilarity we encountered with food, and the bewildered looks the Zambians would give the Americans, and the Americans the Zambians, as we learned from one another around mealtimes.
 After a week of Zambian meals, Amanda and I decided to cook dinner for all 40 kiddos and the staff — an “American” meal of chicken pot pies, cinnamon baked apples, and no-bake cornflake cookies.
 Everyone seemed doubtful that we could pull it off!
 But thanks to some creativity (quite a few interesting ingredient substitutions), some ingenuity (there were no measuring cups or utensils in sight), a few “American” decisions (the teenage girls shot me their “looks” when I insisted they could only include boneless diced chicken), lots of patience (we didn’t realize that the oven only held one shelf, and only one burner on the stove worked!), and thanks to the help of our incredible team of young sous-chefs, the meal was a success!!!
 Everyone happily came back for seconds and even thirds, and then once everyone was full, we all curled up and happily sang along to “The Little Mermaid” before bedtime.
 So much fun. :)

-***Photos were released with permission from Energy of Hope.
+***Photos were released with permission from this orphanage.
 Please respectfully do not copy.***